-There are four operators for embedding actions and priorities into the transitions of a state machine, these correspond to the different classes of transitions in a machine.
-It is possible to embed into start transitions, finishing transitions, all transitions or pending out transitions.
+For the purposes of embedding, Ragel divides transitions and states into different classes.
+There are four operators for embedding actions and priorities into the transitions of a state machine.
+It is possible to embed into start transitions, finishing transitions, all transitions and pending out transitions.
 The embedding of pending out transitions is a special case.
-These transition embeddings gets stored in the final states of a machine.
+These transition embeddings get stored in the final states of a machine.
 They are transferred to any transitions that may be made going out of the machine by a concatenation or kleene star operator.

 There are several more operators for embedding actions into states.
 Like the transition embeddings, there are various different classes of states that the embedding operators access.
 For example, one can access start states, final states or all states, among others.
 Unlike the transition embeddings, there are several different types of state action embeddings.
 These are executed at various different times during the processing of input.
-It is possible to embed actions which are exectued on all transitions into a state, all transitions out of a state, transitions taken on the error event or on the EOF event.
+It is possible to embed actions which are exectued on all transitions which enter into a state, all transitions out of a state, transitions taken on the error event, or transitions taken on the EOF event.